leotaozeng/vue-forum/README.md

 5. <a href="https://firebase.google.com/docs/auth/web/google-signin">Authenticate Using Google Sign-In with JavaScript</a>

 ## Notes:
+### Forum:
+1. The major ingredients of a forum are the threads, the posts and the users.
+2. A thread is a stream of posts

 ### Application Structure:
 1. The src directory contains our application's code.
 2. Main.js is the application's entry file.